barrida/oracle-certified-java-programmer-21/README.md

 <!-- wp:list -->
 <ul><li>OCP: Oracle Certified Professional Java SE 8 Programmer II Study Guide, by Jeanne Boyarsky </li><li>Effective Java, Third Edition, by Joshua Bloch  </li><li><em><a href="https://docs.oracle.com/javase/tutorial/java/">The Java Tutorials</a></em></li></ul>
 <!-- /wp:list -->

+# Generics And Collections

+This section mentions about the Generics, and Java Collections Framework (List, Set, Map, and Queue).

+## Generics

+Coming Soon :)

+## Java Collections Framework
+In this section, we will cover four main interfaces in the Java Collections Framework:List, Set, Map, and Queue

+### List
+You usually use a list when you want an ordered collection that can contain duplicate entries.
+All list methods have in common is that they are ordered and allow duplicates

+**ArrayList**
+When to use: Use ArrayList, when you are not sure which collection to use
+Look up is constant time, O(1), adding/removing is slower
+Use when you are reading more often than writing to the ArrayList

+**LinkedList**
+When to use: You’ll be using it as Queue
+Pros: You can access, add, and remove from the beginning and end of the list in constant time
+Cons: Dealing with an arbitrary index takes linear time, O(n)

+**Stack**
+A Stack is a data structure where you add and remove elements from the top of the stack.
+If you need a stack, use an ArrayDeque

+**List methods**
+The method signatures that you need to know are listed below:

+void add(E element)
+void add(int index, E element)
+E get(int index)
+int indexOf(Object o)
+int lastIndexOf(Object o)
+void remove(int index)
+E set(int index, E e)

+### Set
+You use a set when you don’t want to allow duplicate entries

+**HashSet**

+A HashSet stores its elements in a hash table
+Pros: Adding elements and checking if an element is in the set both have constant time
+Cons: You lose the order in which you inserted the elements

+**TreeSet**

+A TreeSet stores its elements in a sorted tree structure.
+It implements the NavigableSet interface
+Pros: The set is always in sorted order
+Cons: Adding and checking if an element is present are both O(log n)

+### Queue

+**LinkedList**
+LinkedList implements both the List and Queue interfaces.
+It is a double ended queue

+**ArrayDeque**
+A “pure” double-ended queue and more efficient than LinkedList

+**Queue Methods**
+There are only seven methods that you need to know in addition to the inherited Collection ones.
+These methods are shown below

+boolean add(E e)
+E element()
+boolean offer(E e)
+E remove()
+void push(E e)
+E poll()
+E peek()
+E pop()

+### Map
+You use a map when you want to identify values by a key

+**HashMap**
+A HashMap stores the keys in a hash table

+Pros: Adding elements and retrieving the element by key both have constant time
+Cons: You lose the order in which you inserted the elements.
+If you are concerned with this, use LinkedHashMap

+**TreeMap**
+A TreeMap stores the keys in a sorted tree structure

+Pros: The keys are always in sorted order
+Cons: Adding and checking if a key is present are O(log n)